-I am an experienced, emphatic, and versatile psychotherapist.
-I received a Master of Arts in Psychology from the Illinois School of Professional Psychology, where I specialized in Counseling Psychology.
-I completed the Gottman Couples Therapy Training (Level I), a groundbreaking method that helps couples build lasting relationships.
+I am the founder of the Psychotherapy and Transformational Movement with over twenty years of clinical experience.
+I received a Master of Arts in Psychology from the Illinois School of Professional Psychology, where she specialized in Counseling Psychology.

 In addition to my academic training, I embraced new modalities of treatment.
 Soon, I discovered that emotional memories are stored in the body and that they have specific ways of manifesting themselves.
-Due to my belief in the human body’s sensory intelligence and awareness, I discovered the power of movement to express emotions and to heal.
-My love for emotional expression and movement led me to discover Nia.
+Based on my belief in the human body’s sensory intelligence and awareness, I discovered the power of movement to express emotions and to heal.
+My passion and love for emotional expression and movement led me to discover Nia.
 Through Nia intensive training, Nia continuing education, and Conscious Embodiment training, I have continued my professional and personal growth.
-My curiosity about body’s capacity to help emotional healing helped me to discover and train in Body-Mind Psychotherapy (BMP).
-Body-Mind Psychotherapy (BMP) is a somatic-cognitive approach to psychotherapy developed by Susan Aposhyan which is uniquely focused on physiology, neuroscience, and early motor development.
+My curiosity about body’s capacity to help emotional healing helped me to explore and train in Body-Mind Psychotherapy (BMP).